acquia/blt/template/readme/onboarding.md

    drupal.
 1. Create and edit your local drush alias file.
 Copy `drush/site-aliases/example.local.aliases.drushrc.php` to `drush/site-aliases/local.aliases.drushrc.php`.
 Edit the new alias file with your local path.

-After this initial setup, you should only need to run `./blt.sh setup:build:all` when composer.json is updated, and `./blt.sh local:drupal:install` when you need to reinstall the site.
+After this initial setup, you should only need to run `./blt.sh setup:build` when composer.json is updated, and `./blt.sh local:drupal:install` when you need to reinstall the site.

 For a full list of available project tasks, run `./blt.sh -l`.
 See [Project Tasks](project-tasks.md) for more information.